henriquejunqueira/CS50/README.md

 # CS50

-Repositório para exercícios e exemplos do curso de Ciência da Computação (CS50) de Harvard
+Repository for exercises and examples from the Harvard Computer Science course (CS50)

-### Comandos utilizados no módulo 01 de linguagem C:
+### Commands used in C language module 01:

 - cd modulo01-C
 - make hello
 - ./hello

-## Tópicos abordados na Aula 1 - Linguagem de Programação C:
+## Topics covered in Class 1 - C Programming Language:

 - C

 - Hello World

-- Compilação
+- Compilation

-- Funções e argumentos
+- Functions and arguments

-- Função principal (main) e arquivos de cabeçalho
+- Main function and header files

-- Ferramentas
+- Tools

-- Comandos
+- Commands

-- Tipos e Códigos de Formato
+- Format Types and Codes

-- Operadores, limitações, truncamento
+- Operators, limitations, truncation

-- Variáveis e Açúcar Sintático(boas práticas)
+- Variables and Syntactic Sugar (good practices)

-- Condicionais
+- Conditionals

-- Expressões booleanas, loops
+- Boolean expressions, loops

-- Abstração
+- Abstraction

 - Mario

-- Memória, imprecisão e overflow
+- Memory, inaccuracy and overflow

-#### Observação:
+#### Observation:

-- Nos códigos do módulo de c são utilizadas funções como `get_long`, `get_int`, etc, que vem da biblioteca do próprio cs50, que é a `cs50.h`, portanto pra rodar os códigos que utilizam essa biblioteca será necessário modificar a abordagem do código utilizado ou rodar diretamente na [ide da cs50](https://cs50.dev) que já contém essas bibliotecas instaladas;
+- The c module codes use functions such as `get_long`, `get_int`, etc., which come from the cs50 library itself, which is `cs50.h`, so to run the codes that use this library it will be necessary to modify the approach to the code used or run directly on the [cs50 ide](https://cs50.dev) which already contains these libraries installed;